Josuah19S/web50/README.md

-# CS50-WPPJS
+# web50
-Desarrollo del curso CS50's Web Programming with Python and JavaScript de Harvard.
+Development of the CS50's Web Programming with Python and JavaScript course.